 Once our lawyers firm have proven established that defamation has taken place, there are two avenues of relief for a victim.

-If the defamation has occurred in the past, you may be entitled to compensatory relief in the form of a monetary award.
+If the defamation has occurred in the past, you may be entitled to compensatory relief in the form of a financial award.
 If the defamation is currently happening, we can seek an injunction to compel an end to the injurious statements.
-An injunction is a court order requiring that the defamer stop speaking HARM TO BUSINESS
+An injunction is a court order requiring that the defamtion cease speaking

-FALSE ABOUT OUR LAW FIRM We are not only very aggressive at seeking justice for our clients who are defamed, we also vigorously defend those who have been falsely accused of defamation.
+We are not only very aggressive at seeking justice for our clients who are defamed, we also vigorously defend those who have been wrongfully falsely accused of defamation.

 WHAT IS DEFAMATION?